The results are in: Sparkcentral’s latest contact center survey data is now available as a free report

 They are redefining metrics to best reflect the customer experience and more accurately measure agent performance.
-Customer effort scores now sit alongside customer satisfaction and Net Promoter Scores.
+Customer effort scores now sit alongside customer satisfaction and customer advocacy scores.
 Our report reveals new data around which metrics are taking the forefront in omnichannel evaluation.
 Additionally, leaders shared their experiences implementing customer journey mapping and retiring metrics that do not provide the same value on asynchronous messaging channels as they do on live channels like phone or chat.

 Survey respondents are redefining which metrics they rely on to evaluate their omnichannel customer experience – response times and resolution rates aren’t enough anymore!

 Contact center leaders also shared their goals of driving agent efficiency through digital innovations.
 Artificial intelligence, robotic process automation, and chatbots are some of the ways managers are improving the agent experience.
 As such, it comes as no surprise that nearly half of our survey respondents said they are already in the process of implementing these types of technology in their contact center this year.
 By leveraging technology to aid and assist agents, leaders have a goal of improving employee experience and therefore customer satisfaction.
 Happy agents lead to happy customers, as they say!